ratulb/k8s-easy-install/README.md

 ./launch-cluster.sh

-And the cluster should be up and running with a nginx pod deployed on the cluster.
+And the cluster should be up and running with a nginx deployment.

 Tested for ubuntu 16.04/18.04/20.04.